 Include a section that confirms the client gives you permission to use the project in your portfolio, or for other marketing strategies that will help you win more clients.

 You should now be prepared to sign your next contract!
 We didn’t include some obvious details, such as Signature and Date at the end.
-To make sure you’ll never forget these, you can use Indy contracts for free to make sure your contracts are legally vetted every time. that will really make your life easier.
+To make sure you’ll never forget these, you can use Indy contracts and contract templates for free to make sure your contracts are prepared properly every time.
+That will really make your life easier.
 Make sure to take some time to edit so you’ll then have a solid starting point for your next agreements, making the necessary modifications from client to client.